Personal Guarantee Insurance (PGI)

 - Can be offered for personal guarantees taken against both secured and unsecured loans

-- Cover is based on a fixed percentage of the guarantee amount
+- Cover is based on a fixed percentage of the guaranteed amount

 - It is possible to insure multiple guarantors on a single policy